golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/requestor-uninstall.md

 {% tabs %}
 {% tab label="Linux" %}

-To remove Yagna installer files in default location use:
+To delete the Yagna installer files from their default location, enter the following command:

 ```bash
 rm -r ~/.local/share/ya-installer